 However, you do have an element of control, since you can choose to remove (demote) sitelinks you think are better off not displayed.
-When doing this, Google replace the demoted sitelink, with another new sitelink.
+When doing this, Google replaces the demoted sitelink, with another new sitelink.

 Sitelinks you may want to consider removing are ones that might not be helpful to people searching on Google, pages that are not designed as landing pages.
 The basket page, or “my account” section are the type of sitelinks to consider removing in Google picks them up.

-By carefully pruning sitelinks, eventually Google will display just the sitelinks you want to see.
+By carefully pruning sitelinks, eventually, Google will display just the sitelinks you want to see.

 Demoting sitelinks is done via Webmaster Tools.

-To begin, login to your webmaster tools account and…
+To begin, log in to your webmaster tools account and…

 - Look for “Search appearance” and click “sitelinks”

-- In the “For this search result” add the URL for which you don’t want a sitelink to display for (in most cases your home page, but if you have a larger site it may be a more specific URL).
+- In the “For this search result” add the URL for which you don’t want a sitelink to display (in most cases your home page, but if you have a larger site it may be a more specific URL).

 - Then, in the “Demote this sitelink URL:” add the actual URL you wish to remove from your sitelinks.

 Once you have demoted a sitelink, it may take a while to actually show as removed in the search results.
-And as its Google, there is always the caveat that demoted sitelinks could re-appear at anytime (although I have yet to see that happen).
+And as its Google, there is always the caveat that demoted sitelinks could re-appear at any time (although I have yet to see that happen).